 If a trial is postponed

 If you are a victim or witness in a trial which needs to be postponed, we will make every effort to contact you directly to inform you of this in advance.
-We understand that this will may cause you distress at an already difficult time.
-We can assure you that we will continue to work closely with all organisations to ensure that the trial will go ahead once we receive advice that it is safe to do so.
+We understand that this may cause you distress at an already difficult time.
+We can assure you that we will continue to work closely with all organisations to ensure that the trial will go ahead with the minimum of delay.

 Notification of a sentence